 Before Purchasing Your Miles, Here Are a Few Things to Consider

+- Get out your calculator.
 Before you purchase a mile, calculate how much each one will cost you.
 For a simple formula, subtract the total amount you’ll have to spend on your purchased miles from the dollar value of your ticket and divide that by the number of non-purchased rewards you’re redeeming.
 Also be sure to take into account taxes and fees on the flight, as fees especially can vary significantly from airline to airline.

+- Make sure awards seats are available.
 If you’re redeeming a flight with airline miles, your flight options might be limited, as there are only so many reward seats available on each flight.
 And keep in mind that availability changes quickly: available reward seats that are available this morning might not be there tomorrow or even this afternoon.
 Also remember that when you purchase miles, it can take up to 72 hours to get into your account, so plan accordingly, or available rewards seats might be booked before the miles are processed and added to your account.

+- Purchase miles with your rewards credit card.
 If you’ve done all the math and it’s worthwhile to buy miles rather than earn them, be sure to purchase the miles with your rewards credit card.
 That way, in addition to adding those purchase miles to your portfolio, you’ll be rewarded with even more miles for your purchase.